m-nccloud/ImageInverter/README.md

 -- MacOS and Linux builds and instructions coming soon --

-Feel free to check out the image_inverter_examples folder for inspiration if you like and have fun inverting :)
+Feel free to check out the imageinverter_examples folder for inspiration if you like and have fun inverting :)